LakeEffectRobotics/Preseason2021/readme.md

 It contains enough code that with some minor configuration you should be able to get a robot driving out of the box.

+There is also a subsystem for you to use with your shooter prototype, and a command that is bound to the left bumper.
+If you want more subsystems or commands you are free to create them.

 ## Structure
 The code has the following structure
 ```